Become a Volunteer at Senior Services!

 At the end of the training all benefit counselors become certified benefit counselors by passing the comprehensive test.
 After you become certified, you will set up meetings with seniors and their caregivers to guide them and answer their questions.

-We ask volunteers to commit to a one year period, Monday - Friday between 9:00 am - 4:30 pm.
+We ask volunteers to commit to a one year period, with a minimum of 5 hours per week to take place Monday - Friday between 9:00 am - 4:30 pm.

 Volunteer drivers for Meals on Wheels pick up meals in coolers and bags from our local supply center deliver the meals to one (or multiple) Wellness Centers.
 Seniors come together at the Wellness Centers for socialization and nutrition.
 Volunteers are welcome to visit with the seniors at the center after delivering the meals to the Wellness staff.